AmberOlivia/AmberOlivia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-👩‍🎓 I'm a Ph.D. student at University of Alberta, passionate about using robotics and AI to advance automation and drive digital transformation in the construction industry.
+👩‍🎓 I'm a Ph.D. student at University of Alberta, passionate about using robotics and AI technologies to advance automation and drive digital transformation in the construction industry.

 💃 I'm a lifelong-learner, always seeking growth through knowledge and experiences, whether from academic activities or lessons found in daily life.